 OGE promptly informs FOIA team members of available FOIA trainings.
 Specifically, OGE provides its FOIA team members with direct registration links to the FOIA courses offered by DOJ's Office of Information Policy.
-In addition, OGE's FOIA personnel are required to provide a description of their attended trainings in order to ensure that they have used proper FOIA training.
-Members of OGE's FOIA team held a training session on the disclosure of ethics records under FOIA at OGE's 2020 National Government Ethics Summit in March 2020, which was open to all OGE employees as well as ethics officials from other executive branch agencies.
+In addition, OGE's FOIA personnel who require or seek more extensive training are sent to commercially available FOIA/PA training.
 Members of the FOIA team also provide periodic briefings to employees at staff meetings about responsibilities under the FOIA.